Darial Gorge

-In history
+History

-The Darial originates from Dar-i Alān (در الان) meaning "Gate of the Alans" in Persian.
+The name Darial originates from Dar-i Alān (در الان) meaning "Gate of the Alans" in Persian.
 The Alans held the lands north of the pass in the first centuries AD.
-It has been fortified in ancient times by the Romans and Persians; the fortification was variously known as the Iberian Gates or the Caucasian Gates.
+It was fortified in ancient times both by the Romans and Persians; the fortification was variously known as the Iberian Gates or the Caucasian Gates.
+It was also frequently mistakenly referred to as the Caspian Gates in classical literature.
 The pass is mentioned in the Georgian annals under the names of Darialani; Strabo calls it Porta Caucasica and Porta Cumana; Ptolemy, Fortes Sarmatica; it was sometimes known as Porta Caucasica and Portae Caspiae (a name bestowed also on the "gate" or pass beside the Caspian Sea at Derbent); and the Tatars call it Darioly.

 Josephus wrote that Alexander the Great built iron gates at an unspecified pass which some Latin and Greek authors identified with Darial.

 Darial Pass fell into Sassanid hands in 252–253, when the Sassanid Empire conquered and annexed Iberia.
 The control of the Darial Pass switched to the Western Turkic Kaganate in 628, when Tong Yabgu Kagan signed a treaty with Iberia, transferring over to the Kaganate the control of all its cities and fortresses, and establishing free trade.
 Control of Darial Pass switched to the Arab Rashidun Caliphate in 644.
 Afterwards, it was controlled by the Kingdom of Georgia.
-There was a battle point between the Ilkhanate and the Golden Horde, then indirectly controlled by Safavids and Qajar state, until it was captured by Russian Empire after annexation of Kingdom of Georgia in 1801–1830.
-It remained a strategic Russian forepost under Russian control until the dismemberment of the Soviet Union.
+There was a battle point between the Ilkhanate and the Golden Horde, then indirectly controlled by Safavids and Qajar state. in 1597, it was invaded and occupied by Kabardians by a sudden attack. until it was captured by Russian Empire after annexation of Kingdom of Georgia in 1801–1830.
+It remained a strategic Russian outpost under Russian control until the dismemberment of the Soviet Union.

 Importance

 The Darial Pass was historically important as one of only two crossings of the Caucasus mountain range, the other being the Derbent Pass.
 As a result, Darial Gorge has been fortified since at least 150 BC.
-Ruins of an ancient fortress are still visible.
-The pass served as a hub point for many roads connecting North and South Caucasus and remained open for traffic for most of its existence.